Last updated July 14, 2020

 If the data is no longer required to meet contractual or statutory obligations and rights, data will be routinely erased unless its further processing – for a limited period – is necessary to fulfil the purposes listed under item no. 2.2 due to an overriding legitimate interest.
 Such an overriding legitimate interest is deemed to be the case, for example, if it is not possible to erase the data as a result of the particular type of storage, if such is only possible at a disproportionately great expense, and processing for other purposes is excluded by appropriate technical and organizational measures.

-The personal data described in Paragraph 3.b) will be stored for as long as the Influencer operates a public and commercially used account on any social media platform.
+The personal data described in Paragraph 3.c) will be stored for as long as the Influencer operates a public and commercially used account on any social media platform and doesn’t exercise her right of objection.

 6. Processing of your data in a third country or through an international organization